The ZX calculus is a language for surface code lattice surgery: Conclusions

+We have focussed in this paper on lattice surgery within the \textit{surface} code.
+The question of a similar representation for other codes is an interesting question.
+In colour code lattice surgery, for example, $Y$-basis merging appears \cite{ccode} (see also \cite{litinski2019game}): this may motivate the development of a calculus closely related to the ZX calculus in which such merges have a similarly direct representation.
+In other ways, ZX already has proven its worth as a language for the broad class of codes known as coherent parity check codes (which includes the CSS construction) \cite{chancellor16}; and an early use of automated theorem proving in the calculus was verify correctness of the Steane code \cite{duncan2013verifying}.
+Ways in which ZX may be used as a notation to describe the use of stabilizer codes is an important area of ongoing further research.

-{There are a number of uses for this language; the following is by no means exhaustive.
+{There are a number of uses for the work presented here; the following is by no means exhaustive.
 Firstly, an immediate application is the use of ZX as the basis of an \emph{intermediate representation} in compilers} for near-term error corrected quantum devices.
 Such devices, based for example on architectures such as \cite{nickerson2014freely,nickerson2013topological}, have strictly limited resources.
-Compiling protocols to \cnot operations {wastes valuable operations; using ZX we can now compile to precisely the operations that such a device will in practice implement.} {Secondly, the ZX calculus can be used as a quantum protocol design tool.
-Through lattice surgery, the ZX calculus expresses another circuit-like model of quantum computing which we may attempt to realise through practical operations.} {The ZX calculus allows us to explore new techniques for quantum protocols, which may not be as naturally expressed by unitary circuits (such as in measurement-based quantum computing \cite{duncan2009graph}), for computation and also networking/communication~\cite{jones2016design,van2014}.} There is a large amount of work on the calculus that can now be imported for use with lattice surgery; the new procedures given in this paper will be the first of many examples.
+Compiling protocols to \cnot operations {wastes valuable operations; using ZX we can now compile to precisely the operations that such a device will in practice implement.} The use of ZX, and automated tools \cite{pyzx}, for compilation is an ongoing larger research project, including optimisations for Clifford circuits \cite{FaganDuncan}, circuit simplification \cite{duncan2019graph} including routing and topological constraints \cite{kissinger2019cnot,cowtan2019qubit}, and state-of-the-art T-count reductions at the time of writing \cite{kissinger2019tcount}. {Secondly, the ZX calculus can be used as a quantum protocol design tool.
+Through lattice surgery, the ZX calculus expresses another circuit-like model of quantum computing which we may attempt to realise through practical operations.} {The ZX calculus allows us to explore new techniques for quantum protocols, which may not be as naturally expressed by unitary circuits (such as in measurement-based quantum computing \cite{duncan2009graph}), for computation and also networking/communication~\cite{jones2016design,van2014} and large-scale qubit registers \cite{scalable}} There is a large amount of work on the calculus that can now be imported for use with lattice surgery; the new procedures given in this paper will be the first of many examples.
+With the equivalence between ZX and lattice surgery fixed, it will now be possible to take a diagram in the ZX calculus, re-write it, and then interpret that diagram as a lattice surgery procedure --- which will include a definition of determinism in diagrams.
+The equivalence shown in this paper allows us to analyse lattice surgery procedures, to determine how a ZX transformation may practically be realised.
+This will include the question of time-ordering (including simultaneity) of compiled operations.